Per Spook

-Per Spook (born 2 July 1939) is a Norwegian fashion designer.
+Per Spook (born 2 July 1939 in Oslo.) is a Norwegian fashion designer.
 He was awarded Aiguille d'Or (The Golden Needle) in 1978, and Dé d'Or (The Golden Thimble) in 1993.
 He was decorated Knight, First Class of the Royal Norwegian Order of St. Olav in 2003.

 After studying fashion at the Norwegian School of Arts, Crafts and Design in Oslo, where he graduated, Per Spook arrived in Paris at the age of 20, where he entered the Chambre Syndicale de la Mode school.
-He then worked as a freelance designer for several fashion houses, such as Christian Dior and Saint-Laurent, before joining Louis Féraud.
+He then worked as a freelance designer for several fashion houses, such as Christian Dior and Saint-Laurent, before joining Louis Féraud, where he worked for fifteen years, notably as the head of the creative studio.

 In 1977 he opened his own fashion house in Paris and the following year he received the Golden Needle for the most creative collection for autumn/winter 1978-1979.
 He also received the Gullfingerbølet for this collection.

-In 1995 he closed the fashion house in Paris.
+In 1979, Per Spook experienced growing success and organized his business around two separate companies :